-Further Topics in Probability, 2nd teaching block, 2017 School of Mathematics, University of Bristol
+Further Topics in Probability, 2nd teaching block, 2021 School of Mathematics, University of Bristol

 Problems with •'s are to be handed in.
-These are due in class or in the blue locker with my name on the ground floor of the Main Maths Building before 16:00pm on Thursday, 2nd March.
+These are due in Blackboard before noon on Thursday, 11th March.
 Please show your work leading to the result, not only the result.
 Each problem worth the number of •'s you see right next to it.
 Random variables are defined on a common probability space unless otherwise stated.